- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

 Typically, exchange rates are charged proportionally to transaction fees when making international wire transfers.

-- Singaporean banks levy a bulk of the international transfer fees in fixed and commission fees.
-This results in higher fees, but lower exchange rate margins.
+- Singaporean banks levy most of the international transfer fees in fixed and commission fees.
+This results in higher fees but lower exchange rate margins.

 - Australian banks and US banks fall somewhere in the middle.

 Do you need to send money overseas?
 Compare your options here.

 Now that you understand the basic cost structures let us look at how to select the right platform for sending your money overseas.

 There are various ways in which you can make overseas money transfers.
 The most common are bank transfers, bank drafts or via a money transfer company.
 The latter is also referred to as money transfer specialists.

 Let us first consider the traditional methods.
 This will help you understand why more and more people are beginning to use these non-bank money transfer specialist services and platforms.

 With a bank transfer, you move your money from your bank account to an overseas bank account.
 Such a money transfer may be called a telegraphic transfer (TT), a wire transfer or a SWIFT transfer.

 Direct bank transfers can prove to be expensive for sending money overseas.
 According to the Australian Competition & Consumer Commission (ACCC), the four big banks are rarely the cheapest option for sending money overseas.